 My desire to visit and camp in Katmai National Park was the seed that grew into an entire 3-week long Alaskan adventure.
-Last year, photos of Katmai came up on my friend Jenny Czinder’s Instagram feed, and was instantly obsessed.
+Last year, photos of the bears in Katmai came up on my friend Jenny Czinder’s Instagram feed, and when I saw them, I was instantly obsessed.
 She had these videos of brown bears and their cubs eating and playing just a few feet from where she was standing.
 These wild predators were just casually going about their business, with no mind paid to the human shaped blobs of meat standing around taking their photos.
 This blob of meat wanted to be there, so I started researching.

-Last year in January I woke up to an alarm I had set to remind me to hop on my computer and make reservations (8 months in advance) to camp in Brooks Camp in Katmai.
-This was the furthest in advance I had ever planned any trip (even crossing the world’s most treacherous ocean to Antarctica I had booked less than 2 months in advance).
+Last year in January I woke up to an alarm I had set to remind me to hop online to make reservations (8 months in advance) for camping at Brooks Camp in Katmai.
+This was the furthest in advance I had ever planned any trip.

 There are no roads you can drive to get to Brooks Camp in Katmai National Park, the only option is to fly.
 There is not an airport at Brooks Camp— there’s only a lake— so you must fly in on a float plane!
 The cost for the reservation for 6 people to camp at Brooks Camp for 4 nights was only $198, however the cost of the flights is significantly higher ($357 return for flights from Anchorage to King Salmon and $228 return for the float plane into Brooks.
 And that’s on top of our flights to Alaska in the first place).